bkil/secuchart/data/_doc/1-properties.md

 Publicly readable, URL

+It is a web site (web page) accessible through the Internet using a web browser without having to install special software or register an account.
+Both potential and existing users can ask questions here about the item and answer topics of one another.
+It should have a search facility to find FAQ without having to ask the same things all over again.
+Web search engines and archives must be able to index it.
+This would provide a nudge to use the given system.

+Common examples of backends include phpBB, FluxBB, Discourse, Friendica, Hubzilla, Lemmy, mailing lists, NNTP, CMS comment threads.
+Further CMS-based alternatives would be possible to implement.

+You can access and search a mailing list archive from a web browser.
+Even netcat could suffice if the page is frugal, such as in case of Mailman 2.
+However, we can assume that a user will possess at least Netscape 2.0 or a gemiweb0 browser or implement it themselves if they want to read such web pages.

+In contrast, a community group chat room accessible over the given messenger protocol, even if it provides for limited chat log, usually does not qualify as `Web forum`, but rather as a `Contact` method.

 ## Contact

-URI including the scheme prefix, preferably of group chat, such as matrix: acct: xmpp: msrp: news: mailto: irc: sip: mumble: ssh:
+URI including the scheme prefix, preferably of official group chat, such as matrix: acct: xmpp: msrp: news: mailto: irc: sip: mumble: ssh:

 ## Syndication